-In most situations, every user is associated with an organisation and has exactly one out of five default roles inside this organisation.
+In most situations, a user is associated with an organisation and has exactly one of five default roles within the organisation.
 The five default roles are cumulative, i.e. a Theme Manager can do everything a Data Manager can do:

 The structure of organisations is hierarchical.
 Each organisational structure has a root organisation, such as in this example:

-Usually, every user has exactly one role inside one organisation.
+Usually, a user has exactly one role inside an organisation.
 The user gets access to resources and functions of the system via privileges defined for the role.
-Some privileges depend on the hierarchical structure of the organisation sof the logged in user and the owner of a resource.
+Some privileges depend on the hierarchical structure of the organisations of the logged in user and the owner of a resource.

-Example: A user belongs to «County A1» with role «Superuser».
-As a «Superuser», the user will be able to see all data sets for all suborganisations, and be able to create new user accounts and suborganisations in these suborganisations.
-If this is not desired, suborganisations can be created directly as children of the root organisation.
+Example: You belong to «County A1» with role «Superuser».
+As a «Superuser», you can see the data sets belonging to your organisation «County A1», and the data sets belonging to any suborganisations associated with your root organisation.
+You can create new user accounts and suborganisations for your organisation, or for any of its suborganisations.
 You can create as many levels of suborganisations as you need.

 ||When you create a new user as an administrator, the system enforces association of the user with an organisation and a role.|